outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

     `--vrdemulticon on` allows multiple simultaneous connections to the same VM, withou which we can resort to `--vrdereusecon on` that can cut off the current client for sake of a new one.

     `--vrdeauthtype external` requires username and password of the host before connection.
+21. Expand VDI size

+    Occasionally, the guest OS warns running out of disk space when you should [resize](https://forums.virtualbox.org/viewtopic.php?f=35&t=50661) the VM disk and parition thereof.

+    1. Firstly, make sure the guest does **not** have snapshots.
+If there exist any, delete all of them.
+    2. Resizing does not work if the guest VM resides on fix-sized VDI.
+    3. Currently, only expansion is supported.
+You cannot decrease any VDI or partitions.

+    Here, I will show an example of expanding *archlinux_64* VM above.
+On the host:

+    ```bash
+    user@tux ~ $ VBoxManage list hdds
+    user@tux ~ $ VBoxManage modifymedium /media/Misc/VirtualBox/Machines/archlinux_64/archlinux_64.vdi --resize 10000
+    user@tux ~ $ VBoxManage list hdds
+    ```

+    The VDI is increasing from 5GiB to 10GiB.
+Next, we should let the VM known the expansion.
+Basically, we attach to the VM a live booting media containing *parted* or *gparted* tool.
+GParted live CD and Arch Linux ISO are such examples.
+On the host:

+    ```bash
+    user@tux ~ $ VBoxManage showvminfo archlinux_64
+    user@tux ~ $ VBoxManage storageattach archlinux_64 --storagectl "SATA Controller" --port 1 --device 0 --type dvddrive --medium ~/Downloads/archlinux-2018.01.01-x86_64.iso
+    user@tux ~ $ VBoxManage showvminfo archlinux_64
+    ```

+    Please make sure boot the VM on the attached ISO instead of VDI.
+In the live system, suppose */dev/sda* represents VDI:

+    ```bash
+    [root@archiso / #] fdisk/blkid/lsblk/findmnt
+    [root@archiso / #] parted -a optimal /dev/sda
+    (parted) help
+    (parted) print free
+    The backup GPT table is not at the end of the disk, as it should be.
+This might mean that another operating system believes the disk is smaller.
+Fix, by moving the backup to the end (and removing the old backup)?
+Fix/Ignore/Cancel?
+    (parted) Fix
+    (parted) print free
+    (parted) resizepart 1 100%
+    ```

+    *parted* detects the VDI expanded and reminds *Fix*.
+The key is *resizepart* (or *resize* depending on *parted* version) epxanding (100%) the *root* partition to include newly added space.
+That's all!

+    1. Some posts write *resizepart* can be done on guest OS directly as long as swap partition/file is turned off.
+    2. For Windows guest, use enclosed *disk management* to finish the job.
 1. Troublshooting.
     1. Re-install VirtualBox. `emerge -av1 $(qlist -IC virtualbox)`.
     2. Check *VBoxSVC.log* and *VBox.log*.